-The IR35 reform, which came into force from 6th April 2021, forces companies to act effectively as an agent for the HMRC in collecting income tax and national insurance contributions from contractors, under the threat of some stiff penalties!
+The IR35 reform, which came into force on 6th April 2021, forces companies to act effectively as an agent for the HMRC in collecting income tax and national insurance contributions from contractors, under the threat of some stiff penalties!
 Recruitment agencies that place contractors must also comply if they handle payments to contractors they place.

 Shifting policing from government to recruitment